 - Storm Shadow did this in G.I.
 Joe: Retaliation to fake a flat-lining heartbeat and escape captivity.

 - Lucy: the protagonist gains this as part of her first power-up.

 - The Bene Gesserit of Dune have such utter self-mastery that they can create and negate poisons inside their bodies, stop their hearts at will and choose to let themselves age (albeit slowly) only because a cult of eternally-young women would be socially destabilizing.

 - The Envoys from Richard K. Morgan's Takeshi Kovacs series are all capable of manipulating their bodily functions.
+The main reason being that Envoys Body Surf more often than most people, both as a means of interstellar travel and coming back from the dead, and the techniques help them acclimatize to new sleeves and ensure they're ready to kick ass regardless of their body's condition.
 In Broken Angels, Takeshi Kovacs has a neural inhibitor remote attached to his skull programmed to kill or sedate him if he experienced any strong emotion.
 Willing himself completely calm, he rips it out of his head without triggering its responses.

 - Almost every book by Poul Anderson features biofeedback.
 The Boat of a Million Years has Hanno the immortal who learned to accelerate his own already enhanced healing (he was an immortal after all).

 - The Monastics from The Acts of Caine books have their Control Disciplines.

 - The Spine Assassins of the Deepgate Codex books are "Tempered" into emotionless killing machines who can suppress pain responses and accelerate their metabolisms for brief bursts of super speed.